-The origin of the word mummy comes from the Arab word ‘mummiya’ which mean bitumen.
-This word made its way into English and our popular imagination by a series of miscommunications.
+The origin of the word “mummy” comes from the Arab word ‘mummiya,’ which means bitumen.
+This word made its way into English and our popular imagination by a series of intriguing miscommunications.

-Pop-culture references around Egyptian mummies are dime a dozen.
-Some shine as cherished corner stones of media – the Brendan Fraser classic, The Mummy – while other are cheap shots like the unimaginative joke on mummies and mummies.
+Pop culture references around Egyptian mummies are a dime a dozen.
+Some shine as cherished cornerstones of media – the Brendan Fraser classic, The Mummy – while others are cheap shots like unimaginative jokes about mummies and mummies.

-The dead and the alive one have little in common.
-One is in eternal sleep and the other barely gets any.
-One is covered in bandages from head to toe while the alive namesake is patching up her offspring after they scraped their knee playing.
-Not to mention that one has had their brains removed and the other is having their brains pureed by their offspring.
-The only thread that binds them is the 5 letter word.
-But how did that thread come to exist in the first place?
+The dead one and the alive one have little in common.
+One is in a state of eternal sleep and the other barely gets any.
+One is covered in bandages from head to toe, while moms patch up offspring after they scrape their knee.
+Not to mention that one has had their brains removed, while the other is having their brains pureed by their offspring.
+The only thread that binds them is the 5 letter word… but how did that thread come to exist in the first place?

 Recommended Video for you:

 The word ‘mummy’ (the Egyptian one) finds its origins in the Arabic word mummiya, which means ‘tar’ or ‘bitumen’.
 Bitumen is a naturally occurring organic chemical (hydrocarbon) that is a byproduct of petroleum.
 Today, it is better known by the name asphalt.

 Bitumen is an important natural material.
 Along with its uses in construction and as an adhesive, it was also believed to have medicinal properties.
 Many physicians at the time, notably Arab physician Ibn Sina (Avicenna) and Muhammad ibn Zakariya al-Razi (Rhazes), wrote of the healing capabilities of bitumen, or mummiya, which could also mean a mixture of resins and oils.
 Both used the term in their treatises.
 Earlier texts by Roman physicians echoed the same.